Vaccines independent medical education

 Timelines for Independent Medical Education Grant Requests

-Please note that Grants requests are reviewed quarterly at GSK hence submissions should be made at least 6 months prior to the event for which funding is sought.
-Quarterly closure dates for IME grant requests are
+Please note that Grants requests are reviewed on a monthly basis at GSK hence submissions should be made at least 6 months prior to the event for which funding is sought.

 Areas of Interest for Independent Medical Education

 - The clinical burden and public health impact of herpes Zoster disease, the importance of prevention and vaccination as a key tool.